 Madagascar’s flora and fauna are so different from anywhere else on Earth that it is often referred to as the eighth continent; five bird families and 120 species are found only here.
 Madagascar is home to some of the planet’s greatest biological oddities, including other-worldly plants, Jurassic reptiles, and unfeasible birds and lemurs that appear to have their origins in Alice’s wonderland.

 Please note that due to ever-changing flight schedules this itinerary may need to be changed slightly.

 Day 1: Antananarivo.
-We arrive in Antananarivo, the island’s capital, and spend a night in a city hotel.
+We arrive in Antananarivo (often known simply as “Tana”), the island’s capital, and spend a night in a city hotel.
 As soon as we land in this city, it’s obvious that we are in a very different part of the world.
-Quaint two-story red brick houses rise from a landscape of endless rice paddies.
+Quaint two-story red brick houses rise from a landscape of endless rice fields.
 Despite being in the mountains, Tana almost feels like an island floating in a sea of rice!